Titles and Roles

 - Cell and Molecular Biology

 J. David Lambeth, MD,PhD, serves as Professor in the Department of Pathology at Emory University School of Medicine.
-Dr. Lambeth is a member of the Cancer Cell Biology Research Program at Winship.
+Dr. Lambeth is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

 Dr. Lambeth earned his MD and PhD in Biochemistry from Duke University.

 Dr. Lambeth's research focuses on reactive oxygen species (ROS) such as superoxide and hydrogen peroxide, and their biological roles, for example, in innate immunity, mitogenic growth, apoptosis, angiogenesis, and biosynthesis/remodeling of extracellular matrix.